-Kilmore Quay is situated on the southeast corner of Ireland, thirteen miles east of Hook Head, eight miles west of Carnsore Point and immediately north of the Saltee Islands.
+Kilmore Quay is situated on the southeast corner of Ireland, 13 miles east of Hook Head, 8 miles west of Carnsore Point and immediately north of the Saltee Islands.
 It is a small fishing port that offers a well-run marina with excellent onshore facilities.

 Kilmore Quay provides complete protection.
-In strong to extreme south-easterly conditions there can be some motion in the harbour, mostly in wintertime, but other than that it is perfectly settled.
+In strong to extreme southeasterly conditions there can be some motion in the harbour, mostly in wintertime, but other than that it is perfectly settled.
 Access requires attentive navigation owing to the surrounding area’s numerous outlying rocks and strong currents.
-Final harbour access is reasonably good in most conditions and the quay is clearly marked with navigational buoys and illuminated transits that make for safe and easy access day or night, at any stage of the tide.
-In severe conditions, the entrance would be highly challenging so it should not be taken for granted that this is a safe haven to run to in all conditions.
+Final harbour access is reasonably good in most conditions: the quay is clearly marked with navigational buoys and illuminated transits that make for safe and easy access day or night, at any stage of the tide.
+In severe conditions, the entrance would be highly challenging, so it should not be taken for granted that this is a safe haven to run to in all conditions.

 Keyfacts for Kilmore Quay